Mohd-Fazal-khan/EarthWise/README.md

-# EarthWise – Smart Soil Monitoring App
+# EarthWise - A Smart Monitoring App for Temperature and Moisture 🌿

-EarthWise is a cross-platform mobile application built with [Expo](https://expo.dev) and React Native, designed for real-time soil monitoring.
-It enables users to log, visualize, and analyze soil temperature and moisture readings, supporting sustainable agriculture and gardening practices.
+EarthWise is a versatile cross-platform mobile application built with Expo and React Native, engineered for detailed environmental monitoring.
+It allows users to actively log, visualize, and analyze critical readings like temperature and moisture, providing valuable insights to support sustainable agriculture and gardening practices.

+This app empowers both professional farmers and home gardeners to make data-driven decisions.
+By tracking these key metrics over time, you can optimize watering schedules, predict ideal planting times, and ensure the health of your crops and plants.
 ---

 ## a.
 Setup Instructions